Suspect in fatal New York subway burning ‘fanned the flames’ with his shirt, according to police testimony

 He did not enter a plea during his arraignment on Tuesday.
 CNN has reached out to Zapeta-Calil’s attorney for comment.

-Zapeta-Calil claimed he didn’t know what happened and noted that he consumes alcohol, the prosecutor said, according to reporting from the Associated Press about his arraignment.
-He also identified himself in images of the attack, according to Assistant District Attorney Ari Rottenberg, the Associated Press reported.
+Zapeta-Calil claimed he didn’t know what happened and noted that he consumes alcohol, a prosecutor said during the initial appearance.
+He also identified himself in images of the attack, according to Assistant District Attorney Ari Rottenberg.

 Here’s what we know about an act authorities have described as a “brutal murder” and indicative of “depraved behavior.”